snotskie/ttrpg/site/src/playing.md

 ### Capped Dice

-Some rules in this game refer to "capped" dice.
-These are the standard dice of the game ($d4$ through $d10$), but "capped" at smaller values.
+Some rules in this game refer to "capped" dice---those related to Helping and Monstrosities.
+These dice are the standard dice of the game ($d4$ through $d10$), but "capped" at smaller values.

 For example, the notation $dc2$ represents a $d4$ that has been capped at the value $2$: If the die were to roll a value greater than $2$, it rolls a $2$ instead.
 Put another way, this represents a single die with four sides, $1$, $2$, $2$, and $2$.
-This is the smallest possible capped die, and is the most common used in this game.
+This is the smallest possible capped die, as well as the most commonly used.

 In general, the notation $dcX$ represents the smallest standard die in this game capable of rolling $X$, capped so that it cannot roll higher than $X$.
 In this notation, $dc4$ just is a $d4$, and so on.
 And as a special case, the notation $dc1$ is simply a die that always rolls $1$ and cannot bump.